nicaford/myfda/docs/About MyFDA.md

 ------------------------

 As part of the ideation process, every feature's value to the user was carefully evaluated before being added to a sprint.
-The team invested time upfront to develop user personas and user stories that could be quickly referenced when immediate user outreach was not possible.
+The team invested time upfront to develop user personas and persona stories that could be quickly referenced when immediate user outreach was not possible.
 For more information about our user-centered design practices please refer to the [User-Centered Design](User-Centered%20Design.md) article.
 The features below are grouped by the themes that drove the team's sprint planning.